dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/keybindings_idea.md

 # HBuilderX Shortcuts Target

-HBuilderX Shortcuts Target：Define Efficient Shortcuts Only HBuilderX provides a rich and easy keyboard shortcuts and lets you perform most tasks directly from the keyboard.
+HBuilderX Shortcuts Target：Define Efficient Shortcuts

+HBuilderX provides a rich and easy keyboard shortcuts and lets you perform most tasks directly from the keyboard.

 > Command key for MacOSX，Ctrl key for Windows